NarayaniVA/Plivo_ML_Task/README.md

 This is the submission codebase for the IIT Madras PII NER challenge 2025.

-## Dataset
+## Dataset and Noise
-- **Generated datasets (train & dev)** incorporate a wide range of realistic, real-world noise.
-This includes sentence-level noise, contextual filler tokens (like 'uh', 'um', etc.), and holistic modifications both in and around entity spans.
-- Noise is added using a custom script (`data_utils.py` and others), ensuring entities appear in natural conversational context and are robustly tracked via start and end offsets.
-- Example scripts and parameters for dataset generation are included in the repository.
+- Training and dev datasets use realistic noise to simulate real STT transcripts.

+- Noise includes fillers like "uh", "um", and word replacements for digits and symbols in PII entities.

+- Entities have phonetic misspellings, spelled-out dates, and symbol verbalizations.

+- Noise is applied both within entities and in surrounding context.

+- Entity spans are carefully recalculated to keep annotations accurate despite noise.

+- Sentence templates mix multiple entity types naturally with noise, making the dataset challenging and realistic.

 Dataset files:
 - `data/train2.jsonl`: Training dataset (550 examples)